Winter

 it operating from December through March and the filter will ultimately

-have a tendency to clog which will put an excess strain on your pump.
+have a tendency to clog which will put an excess strain on your

-a risk you shouldn't take!
+costly repair and a risk you shouldn't take!

 I leave the aquatic plants to my daughters who know more about identifying